One comment that I’ve seen a lot goes like this: “I know that there aren’t right or wrong ways to do ritual: it all depends on what works for me.”

 But there are also a bunch of wrong ways.
 There are the ways that just don’t make food you like – or food you really want to eat right now.
 But there are also ways that are actually dangerous: approaches that mean you risk food poisoning or eating dangerous mushrooms, or all sorts of other things like that.

 What’s even trickier is that these methods aren’t all interchangeable.
-If you have your heart set on a roast chicken, knowing how to make a great loaf of bread isn’t going to help with that – they’re different cooking techniques, and while some skills (turning on the oven, keeping an eye on the time) overlap, lots of them don’t.
+If you have your heart set on a roast chicken, knowing how to make a great loaf of bread isn’t going to help with that – they’re different cooking techniques.
+While some skills (turning on the oven, keeping an eye on the time) overlap, lots of them don’t.
 (Bread does not need the precautions in handling raw meat, for one thing!)

 When I’m working on my own, I’m still influenced by all the things I learned with my tradition training – why toss good techniques out of my repertoire when I don’t need to.
 But when I’m doing trad stuff, doing it the ‘right way’ for the trad – using the recipe that everyone else uses, in other words – is important to me, too.